tmewett/BrogueCE/README.md

 Brogue CE (Android)
 =========
 This is a personal modern fork of Brogue CE built for Android.
-You may use it.
+You may play it.
+It is unsupported.
 Pull requests welcome.

 Changes:
 - Mobile-friendly Title Screen with singular Play option (other options removed for now).